 A fall crop of peas may be sown in late summer for fall production.
 Check your soil temp – remember that garden peas aren't likely to germinate if temps are above 75 °F. Mulch may help lower the soil temp enough for successful sowing.
 Try planting peas to the north of a tall crop for sun protection.
 Southern gardeners may have better luck with peas as a fall/winter crop.

 See When Should I Start My Seeds?
 Printable seed starting calendar for help estimating your garden planting dates.

 Companion Plants for Peas

-In the classic text Carrots Love Tomatoes, Louise Riotte suggests pairing up your pea plants with:
+In the classic text Carrots Love Tomatoes, Louise Riotte suggests these pea companion plants: